behaviorism/ido-completion.nvim/README.md

-# ido.nvim
+# ido-completion.nvim

-An Emacs-inspired [Interactively Do Things (IDO)](https://www.gnu.org/software/emacs/manual/html_mono/ido.html) plugin for neovim.
+An Emacs-inspired [Interactively Do Things (IDO)](https://www.gnu.org/software/emacs/manual/html_mono/ido.html) completion plugin for neovim.
 This plugin enhances the neovim command line by allowing interactive, fuzzy completion on the command-line prompt with customizable settings for command-specific behavior and display options.

 ## Installation